JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 - Then after the `=` operator, the function you are calling.
 Here we're storing the output of `vec3_add_vec3` in the new `vec3` variable; `Result`.
 - Then within `()`, the variables you want to give to the function.
 Here we're passing in `PositionA` and `PositionB`, to be used as `VecA` and `VecB` inside the function respectively.

 > You need not actually store the result of the function for you to be able to call it, sometimes the result is an integer value that describes what state the function exited in.
-For example the entry point function: `int main(int argc, char** argv)` returns an exit code, if this value is not `0` it means something happend causing the application to not finish successfully.
+For example the entry point function: `int main(int argc, char** argv)` returns an exit code, if this value is not `0` it means something happened causing the application to not finish successfully.
 If you didn't care about the status the function exited in, you could just ignore it by calling `main(argc, argv);` rather than `int Result = main(argc, argv);`
 {: .prompt-info }

 Functions (outside of structs and classes) are entirely self contained and have no information from where they were called from.
-The only contex the above function knows are the two variables that were passed into it, as well as other globally defined variables and functions.
+The only context the above function knows are the two variables that were passed into it, as well as other globally defined variables and functions.
 While this might seem like a hassle, it can be a blessing in disguise.
 If your function only knows about the stuff passed into it, you're encouraged to write code that is completely decoupled from external context.
 Making it much easier to reuse it in different situations where you may not have that context.
-The best kind of function, in my expirence, is one that can be called from anywhere at any time without issues.
+The best kind of function, in my experience, is one that can be called from anywhere at any time without issues.

 You can also "forward declare" a function, forward declaration is a process in which we tell the compiler: